MAKING THE RIGHT

 If the youth is aged 16-18, he/she must have parental consent to get married.
 They begin the process by going to the County Clerk Office, 1st Floor, Court Building in Mt.
 Clemens [(586) 469-5749 with their custodial parent to apply for a marriage license.
 The youth must bring in a certified copy of their birth certificate.
 The parent must bring in their own picture identification (preferably a driver's license) and must sign a parental consent form in order for the youth to apply for the marriage license.

-At least one applicant must appear to apply for a marriage license and show proper photo identification (driver's license).
+At least one applicant must appear to apply for a marriage license and show proper photo identification (Driver's License).
 If one of the people who wishes to get married is underage, then the one who is underage must come in person to apply for the marriage license and bring a birth certificate.
 For more information, call the Macomb County Clerk's Office, 40 N. Main, Mt.
-Clemens (586) 469-5210.
+Clemens, 48043 (586) 469-5210.
 Office hours: 8:30 a.m. - 4:30 p.m., Monday - Friday.

-Early Childhood STEP* is designed for parents with children under 6 years of age and focuses on temperament, stages of development, expectations and age appropriate behavior.
+Early Childhood STEP is designed for parents with children under 6 years of age and focuses on temperament, stages of development, expectations and age appropriate behavior.
 There is a fee for the class and cost of the book.
 (These fees are waived if the parents are on any form of public assistance.
-To get the fees waived, the client must have an up-to-date Medicaid* card or a letter from their DHS* worker stating that they are unable to pay for the classes).
+To get the fees waived, the client must have an up-to-date Medicaid card or a letter from their DHS worker stating that they are unable to pay for the classes).
 The book Parenting Young Children is available at local bookstores.
-The classes are two hours a week for eight weeks and are available quarterly from CARE* - Parent/Family Program, (586) 541-2273 or visit their website at http://www.careofsem.com.
+The classes are two hours a week for eight weeks and are available quarterly.
+For more information, contact CARE of Southeastern Michigan, (586) 541-2273 or visit their website at http://www.careofsem.com.